SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 - The second number denotes the Support Package Stack level.
 A Support Package stack consists of Support Package deliveries of the contained software component versions.
 It is not possible to change the software component version bundle in such a delivery.
 - The third number denotes the Patch level.
 A Patch delivery contains Patch deliveries of the contained software component versions.

-**Note:** Changing the version string of the add-on product does not necessarily imply that new delivery packages are being created.
-In case software component versions are used that were already part of a previous add-on product/version, the existing delivery packages are reused for the new add-on product version.

 ### Software Component Version

 !!! note "Development on SAP BTP, ABAP environment"